-This statement shows the assets and liabilities held by the Council as at the 31 March 2017.
+This statement shows the assets and liabilities held by the Council as at the 31 March 2018.
 It indicates how much is owed to the Council and how much the Council owes to others, together with summarised information on the assets held and the financing of those assets.
 The significant points being:

-Long Term Assets - The Council's Long Term Assets have increased in year by £41.2million, from £304.2million to £345.4million.
-The main increase relates to the £34.4million increase in valuation of the Council's dwellings as detailed above.
+Long Term Assets - The Council's Long Term Assets have increased in year by £4.4million, from £345.453million to £349.890million.
+The main increase relates to assets under construction (categorised under Property, Plant and Equipment), with the building of Town View older persons living complex.